iterative/dvc.org/content/docs/tutorials/get-started/older-versions.md

 `a664...2c43` is the "address" of the file in the local or remote DVC storage.

-It means that if we want to get to the previous version, we need to restore the DVC-file first with the `git checkout` command.
-Only after that can DVC restore the model file using the new "address" from the DVC-file.
+It means that if we want to get to the previous version, we need to restore the `.dvc` file first with the `git checkout` command.
+Only after that can DVC restore the model file using the new "address" from the `.dvc` file.

 </details>